 The MFA program offers workshop classes, literature classes, and craft classes in a wide variety of genres and focus areas.
 Students may choose to take coursework on-campus (9-credit clusters, one night per week), or fully online, or through a combination of both delivery methods.

 Classes are offered intermittently on a rotating schedule.
 For students who do not declare an emphasis, there are no required classes (other than the Thesis) and no class prerequisites; students may choose the coursework that works best for them.
 Students who choose to declare an emphasis in Fiction, Poetry, or Creative Nonfiction must take at least 27 credit hours in the emphasis area, including at least one Foundational course in that genre, and their final Thesis must focus primarily on that genre.

 MFA IN WRITING CURRICULUM:

 To supplement the catalog descriptions with more details for our students, our instructors have also provided personalized descriptions for some of our classes.
-Click on the class titles below to view course descriptions and textbook information.
+See the class titles below (ordered by course number) to view course descriptions and textbook information.